How Melba guarantees the quality of its applications

-- the very detailed specifications : upstream development, we realize very detailed specifications to ensure the highest level of understanding for our teams.
+- the very detailed specifications: upstream development, we have created very detailed specifications to ensure the highest level of understanding for our teams.

-- of small iterations : we perform an average of 60 updates per month.
+- small iterations: we perform an average of 60 updates per month.
 These are therefore small, which makes it easy to define the perimeter impacted by an update in order to facilitate manual tests which are added to automated tests.

-We also monitor our systems in real time and receive alerts in most cases if users encounter any difficulties, so fixes are often deployed before our users even encounter them, as we test everything very hard before a deployment.
+We also monitor our systems in real time and receive alerts in most cases if users encounter any difficulties, so fixes are often deployed before our users even encounter them, as we test everything thoroughly before a deployment.